javiergamarra/nhpatt.github.io/_posts/2018-07-08-lechazoconf-feedback.md

 We did a small retrospective where we kept beating the dead horse of the budget, catering, diversity, and talks.
 We also mentioned several small things like:

-* **Fewer talks** (12 are too much, we did know but it was so tempting...)
+* **Fewer talks** (12 are too much, we did know but it was so tempting...).
-* Announce the speaker's name, twitter, and title of the talk
+* Announce the speaker's name, twitter, and title of the talk.
-* Better control of the timetable (again, another thing that was worse than last year)
+* Better control of the timetable (again, another thing that was worse than last year).
-* Fruit in the breakfasts
+* Fruit in the breakfasts.
-* More shadowy places in the lunch
+* More shadowy places in the lunch.
-* Water from the tap instead of so much plastic (we tried to contact the town hall...)
+* Water from the tap instead of so much plastic (we tried to contact the town hall...).
-* More trash cans
+* More trash cans.
-* A place to leave coats
+* A place to leave coats.
-* Air conditioning spotty (we can't control it, it's automated)
+* Air conditioning spotty (we can't control it, it's automated).
-* Very unbalanced division of tasks
+* Very unbalanced division of tasks.

 ## Trello